Setting up an Amazon S3 target

 7. From the Storage Class drop-down, select the storage class that you want to use for storing the data.

-8. From the Cloud Account drop-down menu, select the IAM role that you want to be used for performing all operations on the target.
+8. From the IAM Role drop-down menu, select the AWS IAM role that you want to be used for performing all operations on the target.
+If such an IAM role is not already added to R‑Cloud, you can add it as follows:

 9. Only if you are adding a directory bucket.
 In the Region field, enter the region of your bucket (for example, us-east-1).